Posts

 *Special purpose-unique properties– Churches, synagogues, restaurants, bars, automotive repair shops, body repair shops, gas stations, and other single-purpose or limited properties.

-*Limited document loans where the requirement is a loan application, credit report, and 3 to 6 months of bank statements.
+*Limited document loans where the requirement is a loan application, credit report, and three to six months of bank statements.
 The objective is to prove the ability to pay the outstanding loan payments and other debt obligations.

 *Fresh start loan.
 Borrowers may need to catch up and give themselves breathing room for accrued and differing payments.